mkowoods/jhds-projects/jhds-pml-project/har-project.md

 ## [1] 7850   52
 ```

-We'll also use the column names from the preprocessed data to filter the test set in the future
+We'll also use the column names from the preprocessed data to filter the test set in the future so we'll store them in the variable cols.

 ```r
 cols <- names(har.train.X.preproc)